-The MIO Oceanography research laboratory forms part of the OSU-Pytheas Institute and is under the joint direction of Aix-Marseille University, Toulon University, the CNRS and the IRD.
-Our goal is to better understand the oceanic system and its evolution in response to global changes.
-MIO constitutes a center of expertise in marine biology, ecology, biodiversity, microbiology, halieutics, physics, chemistry, biogeochemistry and sedimentology.
-Our working environment is the world ocean, along with its continental, atmospheric and sediment interfaces.
-For an ocean environment with a future!
+The MIO research laboratory is a component of the OSU-Pytheas Institute and is under the joint direction of Aix-Marseille University, Toulon University, the CNRS and the IRD.
+Our goal is to better understand the oceanic system and its evolution in response to global change.
+The MIO constitutes a center of expertise in marine biology, ecology, biodiversity, microbiology, halieutics, physics, chemistry, biogeochemistry and sedimentology.
+Our working environment is the world ocean, alongside its continental, atmospheric and sediment interfaces.
+We strive for an ocean environment with a future !

 The Sargasso Program respond to a major concern of the populations of the French West Indies, who have been repeatedly confronted, since 2011, with brown tides followed by considerable strandings.
 This has catastrophic consequences for wildlife and florebenthics as well as for human health and activities.
 Our scientists then set out on expeditions to take samples and carry out analyses to learn more about these brown algae.

 The overall objective of this research project is to understand the dynamics of the PSB and determine its role in the Arctic Ocean of tomorrow, including for human populations.

 The OUTPACE oceanographic campaign took place from February 18 to April 3, 2015 in the Pacific Ocean aboard the N/O L'Atalante.

 The objective of this project is to provide a zonal description of biogeochemistry and biological diversity in the tropical southwest Pacific along a nutrient availability gradient, and to produce a detailed study of organic production and its future in 3 contrasting sites, with particular attention to production supported by nitrogen fixation.